williechen8399-droid/Cybersecurity-Portfolio/GoogleCert/Foundations of Cybersecurity/Module4/README.md

 ## Completed: Sept 17, 2025

 ### Objective
-- Learned about how common cybersecurity tools are used by professionals to detect and reduce risk.
+- I've Learned about how common cybersecurity tools are used by professionals to detect and reduce risk.
 - Understood how programming languages like SQL and Python can greatly support security tasks.

 ### Key Points Learned
 - SIEM tools (Security Information and Event Management) can help track and analyze security events.
-- A  network protocol analyzer can capture and study traffic for suspicious activity.
+- The network protocol analyzer can capture and study traffic for suspicious activity.
 - SQL is very useful for querying databases to detect anomalies.
 - Python is powerful when it comes to automating security tasks and writing scripts.
 - Drafting a cybersecurity portfolio can show my growth and practical skills over time.